 The AHSN Network has supported many innovators to help advance our health and care system.
 Find out more about successful innovations supported by the NHS.

 Find your nearest AHSN

-ioniTOUCH antimicrobial keyboards & mice: A cost effective tool for Infection Control
+ioniTOUCH antimicrobial keyboards and mice: a cost effective tool for infection control

 Life QI's journey started when an early partnership was formed in 2015 with the South West of England Academic Health Science Network, in England with an aim to deliver an online platform that assisted frontline health and social care staff in running quality improvement (QI) projects.
 Levels of improvement work varied across a range of organisations with limited accessibility to the data.
 Staff became increasingly frustrated with using multiple, clunky software applications to record their quality improvement and patient safety work which identified a clear gap in the market for an all-in-one solution.